Publications

 Benjamin Pitt and Daniel Casasanto

-In Proceedings of the 36th Annual Conference of the Cognitive Science Society, 2014
+In Proceedings of the 36th Annual Proceedings of the Cognitive Science Society, 2014